AI Construction Providers

 4. Solicited correction pipeline — Professionals, project owners, and regulatory contacts can submit documented corrections.
 Corrections supported by official documentation are processed on a priority basis.

-How to Use Listings Alongside Other Resources
+How to Use Providers Alongside Other Resources

-Listings should be cross-referenced against:
+Providers should be cross-referenced against:

-How Listings Are Organized
+How Providers Are Organized

-Listings are classified along two primary axes: service role and AI integration category.
+Providers are classified along two primary axes: service role and AI integration category.

 Service role classification follows standard construction industry divisions: